Frantz Fanon: Legacy

 The Black Power group that Fanon had the most influence on was the Black Panther Party (BPP).
 In 1970 Bobby Seale, the Chairman of the BPP, published a collection of recorded observations made while he was incarcerated entitled Seize the Time: The Story of the Black Panther Party and Huey P. Newton.
 This book, while not an academic text, is a primary source chronicling the history of the BPP through the eyes of one of its founders.
 While describing one of his first meetings with Huey P. Newton, Seale describes bringing him a copy of Wretched of the Earth.
 There are at least three other direct references to the book, all of them mentioning ways in which the book was influential and how it was included in the curriculum required of all new BPP members.
 Beyond just reading the text, Seale and the BPP included much of the work in their party platform.
-The Panther 10 Point Plan contained 6 points which either directly or indirectly referenced ideas in Fanon's work including their contention that there must be an end to the "robbery by the white man", and "education that teaches us our true history and our role in present day society" (67).
+The Panther 10 Point Plan contained six points which either directly or indirectly referenced ideas in Fanon's work; these six points included their contention that there must be an end to the "robbery by the white man", and "education that teaches us our true history and our role in present day society".
 One of the most important elements adopted by the BPP was the need to build the "humanity" of the native.
-Fanon claimed that the realization by the native that s/he was human would mark the beginning of the push for freedom (33).
+Fanon claimed that the realization by the native that s/he was human would mark the beginning of the push for freedom.
 The BPP embraced this idea through the work of their Community Schools and Free Breakfast Programs.

-Bolivian indianist Fausto Reinaga also had some Fanon influence and he mentions The Wretched of the Earth in his magnum opus La Revolución India, advocating for decolonisation of native South Americans from European influence.
-In 2015 Raúl Zibechi argued that Fanon had become a key figure for the Latin American left.
+Bolivian Indianist Fausto Reinaga also had some Fanon influence and he mentions The Wretched of the Earth in his magnum opus La Revolución India, advocating for decolonisation of native South Americans from European influence.
+In 2015, Raúl Zibechi argued that Fanon had become a key figure for the Latin American left.
 In August 2021 Fanon's book Voices of liberation was one of those brought by Elisa Loncón to the new "plurinational library" of the Constitutional Convention of Chile.